Stadium CCTV Systems For Crowd Safety And Event Security

 Understanding Crowd Dynamics at Scale

-Crowds in sports stadiums exhibit different behavior compared to smaller arenas.
-Patterns of movement change very quickly before, during, and after events.
-Drinking, emotional involvement, and time constraint all affect behavior.
+Crowds in sports stadiums behave differently from those in smaller venues.
+Patterns of movement can change quickly before, during and after events.
+Factors such as alcohol consumption, heightened emotions and time pressures can all influence crowd behaviour.

 Call us now on 03453 11 99 11 to speak to one of the Installations manager